Skip to content

 Shutterstock

 Before you know it, you'll be exercising your heart in more ways than one.
-Plogging will give your heart a great aerobic workout, while also showing all the love to your neighborhood with a bit of community sprucing.
-In fact, jogging is exercise for your entire cardiovascular structure, enhancing your heart health in the process.
-Tim Liu, CSCS, Precision Nutrition Certified Coach tells us, "Jogging on a weekly basis can improve your heart health and will build endurance and Type I muscle fibers in your legs."
+Plogging will give your heart a great aerobic workout while showing all the love to your neighborhood with a bit of community sprucing.
+In fact, jogging is an exercise for your entire cardiovascular structure, enhancing your heart health in the process.

-You'll relieve stress and anxiety
+It helps relieve stress and anxiety.

 woman jogging